 The issue with Scalia is about making direct monetary contributions to politics.
 Despite Scalia's equation, bribing politicians is not one of our freedoms.
 It's illegal.
 Like other simplistic equations, to be meaningful his equation needs added explanation.

-Scalia's position has another problem.
-It denies society (people) the freedom to draw a line in political ethics.
+Scalia's position denies citizens the freedom or power to agree to a line concerning political ethics.